-She shared that the more employees pressured her for interaction, communication, or information, the more she retreated – because she was simply overwhelmed.
+She shared that the more employees pressured her for interaction, communication, or information, the more she retreated.
+This retreat was because she was simply overwhelmed.

-We then talked about establishing some basic processes that would help alleviate obstacles to communicating.
+We then talked about establishing some basic processes that would help eliminate the obstacles to communicating.

 Some would label her as a bad manager.

-In the example above, the employee resigned because they didn’t feel like they had ample opportunity to meet with their manager to discuss department related issues.
+In the example above, the employee resigned because she didn’t feel like she had ample opportunity to meet with their manager to discuss department-related issues.

-The breakdown in communication between the manager and employee caused frustration for the employee, which over time turned into discouragement and ultimately a decision to resign.
+The breakdown in communication between the manager and the employee caused frustration for the employee.
+This frustration, over time, turned into discouragement and, ultimately, a decision to resign.

 Communication processes need to be structured to ensure there is consistency in sharing helpful information with employees.